Dawson College

-Dawson College is an English-language public college in Westmount and Montreal, Quebec, Canada.
+Dawson College is an English-language public college in Montreal, Quebec, Canada.

 The college is situated near the heart of Downtown Montreal in a former nunnery on approximately 12 acres of green space.
 It is the largest CEGEP in the province of Quebec, with a student population of approximately 8,000 day students and 3,000 evening students enrolled in more than 30 fields of study.